Kerviel faces judge in final rogue-trading verdict

-PARIS (Reuters) - The man behind France’s biggest rogue-trading scandal will find out on Wednesday whether he is heading to prison or walking free after his last court appeal in a four-year battle against former employer Societe Generale (SOGN.PA).
+PARIS, Oct 24 (Reuters) - The man behind France’s biggest rogue-trading scandal will find out on Wednesday whether he is heading to prison or walking free after his last court appeal in a four-year battle against former employer Societe Generale .

 The decision will be closely watched by a financial industry still battling lawsuits over crisis-era behaviour.